 Aim for a Healthy Weight: Guide to Behavior Change – Covers behaviors that will help you lose weight and maintain your healthy weight loss efforts.
 (National Heart, Lung, and Blood Institute)

-Tips for Setting and Meeting Your Weight Loss Goals – After you’ve made the commitment to start losing weight, set goals that are realistic, specific, and measurable.
+Weight-loss Goals: Set Yourself Up for Success – After you’ve made the commitment to start losing weight, set goals that are realistic, specific, and measurable.
 (Mayo Clinic)